MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 In this task, you will perform the following changes to the form:

-- add the Milestone status to public view
+- add the Milestone Status to public view
 - remove the status reason column

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.